 It falls under the Chakrashila Wildlife Sanctuary of Kokrajhar, Assam.
 The sanctuary is well known for the endangered species of Golden Langur.
-Another emerging destination for paragliding in northeast India, the first International Paragliding Competition at Dangufur Hill organised by Bodoland Tourism, attracted participants from countries like Indonesia, Korea, Thailand, China, Japan, Hongkong, Nepal and Taiwan.
+Another emerging destination for paragliding in northeast India, the first International Paragliding Competition at Dangufur Hill organized by Bodoland Tourism, attracted participants from countries like Indonesia, Korea, Thailand, China, Japan, Hongkong, Nepal, and Taiwan.
 With such exposure and the scope that it provides, Dangdufur can surely be the Bir-Billing of Assam.
 This is a new chapter to adventure in Assam.

 - By Train: Kokrajhar Railway station is about 10-11 km from Chakrashila Wildlife Sanctuary.